I am excited to announce that the 2025 Inaugural Honey Harvest took first place in the Amber Division at the Alaska State Fair!

 It is important to remember that you should be geared up for this.
 You are most likely to get stung when you take their honey.

 Once you have removed honey, you must put them back on sugar syrup using a rapid feeder, as well as pollen patties.
-Stop giving pollen patties at the end of August.
+Stop giving pollen patties around the end of August.
 They will go through about 1.5 gallons of syrup in a week.give them 1:1 sugar syrup for the first 2-3 weeks, then move them to 2(sugar):1(water) with HoneyB Healthy well in it.

 Once you have removed honey, you must put them back on sugar syrup using a rapid feeder, as well as pollen patties.
 Stop giving pollen patties at the end of August.Give them 1:1 sugar syrup for the first 2-3 weeks, then move them to 2(sugar):1(water) with HoneyB Healthy well in it.